thewca/wca-regulations/wca-regulations_2012.md

 - 1e) Each event must have one or more judges.
   - 1e1) A judge is responsible for executing the procedures of the event.
     - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the Delegate, as long as the judge is able ensure that all WCA Regulations are followed at all times.
-  - 1e2) All competitors shall be available for judging, if needed by organisation team.
+  - 1e2) Each competitor shall be available for judging, if needed by organisation team.
 Penalty: disqualification from the competition.
 - 1f) Each event (except for puzzles that are not scrambled) must have one or more scramblers.
   - 1f1) A scrambler applies scramble sequences to prepare solved puzzles for attempts.
-  - 1f2) All competitors shall be available for scrambling, if needed by organisation team.
+  - 1f2) Each competitor shall be available for scrambling, if needed by organisation team.
 Penalty: disqualification from the competition.
 - 1g) Each event must have one or more score takers.
   - 1g1) A score taker is responsible for compiling results.
-  - 1g2) Any changes to the score sheets are at the discretion of the WCA Delegate.
+  - 1g2) Any change to the result on a score sheet must be made the discretion of the WCA Delegate.
 - 1h) Competitors in the same round of an event may be divided into heats.
   - 1h1) Scramblers for a round must not scramble for competitors in their own heat before they have finished all of their attempts for the round.
 Scramblers and judges must not see or judge any scrambles from their heat that they have not attempted yet.
   - 1h2) Competitors in the same heat must use the same scramble sequences.
 Different heats must use different scramble sequences.